What Is The Function Of The Temporalis Muscle

 Neurologically, the temporalis muscle is controlled by the deep temporal nerves, which originate from the mandibular nerve, the third branch of the trigeminal nerve (CN V).
 The trigeminal nerve is responsible for providing sensory and motor innervation to various structures in the face and oral cavity.
 The deep temporal nerves transmit signals from the brain to the temporalis muscle, initiating and regulating its contractions.

 Electromyography (EMG) studies have provided significant insights into the activity of the temporalis muscle during different jaw movements.
-These studies have shown that the temporalis muscle is highly active during chewing, clenching, and grinding of the teeth.
+So these studies have shown that the temporalis muscle is highly active during chewing, clenching, and grinding of the teeth.
 EMG data also helps in diagnosing temporomandibular joint disorders (TMJ disorders) by assessing the muscle's activity patterns and identifying any abnormalities.

 Historical Context